☎ Call Today Free Consult

 Q1.
 What is the difference between a misdemeanor and a felony in Texas?

 In Texas, misdemeanors are lower-level offenses punishable by less than a year in county jail or smaller fines.
 Felonies are more serious crimes classified from state jail felonies to capital offenses.
 Felonies carry longer prison sentences, larger fines, and permanent consequences, such as loss of voting rights, firearm restrictions, and impact on employment.
-A felony attorney evaluates the charge severity and designs defense strategies accordingly, ensuring your rights are protected and the best possible outcome is pursued.
+A felony attorney evaluates the charge severity and designs defense strategies accordingly, to ensure your rights are protected and the best possible outcome is pursued.

 Q2.
 How can a felony attorney help with evidence challenges?